Bramwell Additions Historic District

 Bramwell Additions Historic District is a national historic district located at Bramwell, Mercer County, West Virginia.
 The district originally included 151 contributing buildings, 8 contributing sites, 5 contributing structures, and 2 contributing objects.
 The boundary increase added 27 contributing buildings and 1 contributing structure.
 The non-contiguous district encompasses formerly independent coal mining oriented communities now incorporated into Bramwell.
-These communities include Freeman, Ramey Addition, Simmons, and Cooper.
+These communities include Freeman, Ramey Addition, Simmons, and Coopers.
 The district is characterized by company houses built as residences for miners.

 It was listed on the National Register of Historic Places in 1995.
 A boundary increase was added in 2005.